With Coach Rowan Wilson, Chartered Physiotherapist at Physiofit Cambridge

 Time To Recover

-There are no specific medical guidelines for returning to running after this period but as running is a high impact activity having good strength your buttock muscles (glutes) to support and stabilise your pelvis is essential.
-Here are some of our favourite exercises for building strength in your glutes that are also safe for your pelvic floor:
+There are no specific medical guidelines for returning to running after this period, but as running is a high-impact activity, having good strength your buttock muscles (glutes) to support and stabilize your pelvis is essential.
+Here are some of our favorite exercises for building strength in your glutes that are also safe for your pelvic floor:

 Glute Strengthening Exercises For Postnatal Women